Career Standards and Assessment Services (CSAS) Menu

 Mr. Bruce Rupp bjrupp@fhsu.edu

 FHSU is offering the approved course program, the required element for the Drivers’ Education endorsement.
-KSDE is in the process of working with the State Attorney General to approve the regulations for the Driver Education endorsement.
-At this time, at the completion of the program, you will need to provide your transcripts to KSDE, Teacher Licensure.
-Once KSDE receives your transcripts, verifies you hold a current Kansas teaching license, and validates that you have completed an approved Driver Education Program, they will issue an official letter acknowledging that you have the completed all the credentials needed to teach in a public driver education program and that KSDE allows you to do so. (rev. 2/2022)
+At the completion of the program, you will submit a KSDE Form 1: added endorsement by program completion application to add the endorsement to your current Kansas teaching license.
+FHSU will verify that you have completed our approved Driver Education Program and forward the application to KSDE.
+KSDE will verify that you hold a currently valid Kansas teaching license and upon receipt of the application fee, will add the endorsement to your teaching license acknowledging that you have completed all the credentials needed to teach in a public driver education program and that KSDE allows you to do so.

 Reimbursement as set in Regulations (For School Districts)